-• Invest in shared rail corridor improvements to minimize delay to both freight and passengers.
-In most cases, the Class I corridors in California are owned by either the UPRR or BNSF, but in some cases, the rail infrastructures are owned by public entities, such as the Alameda Corridor Transportation Authority (ACTA), Los Angeles- San Diego-San Luis Obispo (LOSSAN), and Caltrain.
+• Invest in shared rail corridor improvements to minimize delays to both freight and passengers.
+In most cases, the Class I corridors in California are owned by either the UPRR or BNSF.
+However, in some cases, the rail infrastructures are owned by public entities, such as the Alameda Corridor Transportation Authority (ACTA), Orange County Transportation Authority (OCTA), LA Metro, and Caltrain.
 Mutual solutions, such as double tracking in key areas, may create win-win scenarios.
-The focus should be to minimize conflicts and delay in high-priority corridors.
+The focus should be on minimizing conflicts and delay in high-priority corridors.
 Further discussion of freight and passenger rail conflicts and opportunities is included in the California State Rail Plan.